The Best Beaches in Cairns - Down Under Tours

 Trinity Beach

 This beach is a local favourite.
 Beautiful, tree-lined stretches of coastline with warm, blue water and an absence of overbearing chains and commercial tourism make this a getaway that doesn’t feel touristy.
-Catamarans run regularly to destinations like the Great Barrier Reef, so if you want to strap on an oxygen tank and get some diving done, this is the spot.
-The beach itself enjoys a year-round safe status, making this one of the best Cairns beaches for swimming.

 Kewarra Beach